ucfopen/Materia/README.md

 ### Environment Variables

-The config key below shows on all the availible environment variables.
+The config key below shows on all the available environment variables.

 > Note: only `BOOL_` options become boolean values.
 And ONLY `true` evaluates to true.